KrasnitzLab/sgains/docs/tutorial-navin2011.md

     ```

 * This step will use `bowtie-build` command produce bowtie index of the *hg19*
 reference genome.
-Building this index is computationally intesive process and
+Building this index is computationally intensive process and
 could take several hours of CPU time.

 ### Preparation of uniquely mappable regions

-* The next step is to generate uniquely mappable regions with given lenght.
-To
+* The next step is to generate uniquely mappable regions, i.e. contiguous regions wherein
+all reads of a given length are unique in the genome.
+To this end you can use
-this end you can use `mappalbe-regions` subcommand of `s-GAINS` pipeline.
-You
+`mappalbe-regions` subcommand of `s-GAINS` pipeline.
+You need to specify the directory,
-need to specify the directory, where working copy of reference genome is located
-and the length of mappalbe regions you need.
+where a working copy of reference genome is located and the read length to be used.

-* Create subdirectory where to save mappable regions file:
+* Create a subdirectory in which to save mappable regions file:

     ```
-    mkdir R50
+    mkdir R100
     ```

-* Example invocation of `mappalbe-regions` subcommand specifying mappable regions
+* Here is an example of invoking the `mappalbe-regions` subcommand with reads of
-with length 100 base pairs is:
+length 100:

     ```
     sgains.py mappable-regions --genome-dir hg19 \
-        --mappable-dir R50 --read-length 50
+        --mappable-dir R100 --read-length 100
     ````

 * This step is computationaly very intensive and could take days in CPU time.
 Consider using `--parallel` option of `sgains.py` command to parallelize the
-computations if your computer have suitable number of cores.
+computation if your computer has a suitable number of cores.
 For example, on a
-workstation with 10 cores you could for example use 8 cores for processing
+workstation with 10 cores you could use 8 cores to compute mappable regions:
-mappable regions:
     ```
     sgains.py -p 8 mappable-regions --genome-dir hg19 \
-        --mappable-dir R50 --read-length 50
+        --mappable-dir R100 --read-length 100
     ```

 * Alternatively you can download precomputed mappable regions file from `s-GAINS`